-This week’s podcast was supported by Voom, an Airbus company.
+This week’s podcast, How to recover from the Brumadinho dam collapse?, was supported by Voom, an Airbus company.
 Voom is an on-demand helicopter booking platform that allows its passengers to fly between nine different helipads in the city of São Paulo from Monday to Saturday for less than BRL 500.

 How to recover from the Brumadinho dam collapse?